 (if enrolled in the FRS prior to July 1, 2011) or eight years (if initially enrolled in the FRS on or after July 1, 2011) before you "own" this money.
 Service in the FRS

 Investment Plan will count toward the applicable FRS Pension Plan vesting requirement for the transferred value of your FRS Pension Plan benefit.

 Employee contributions are immediately vested.
 This means that if you terminate employment prior to meeting the vesting requirements of the Investment Plan,

-you will be entitled to a refund of your employee contributions.
-However, taking such a refund may not be a sound financial decision because you will forfeit
+you will be entitled to a distribution of your employee contributions.
+However, taking such a distribution may not be a sound financial decision because you will forfeit

-any unvested employer contributions and service credit associated with the service and be declared a retiree.
+any unvested employer contributions and service credit associated with the service and be declared a retiree of the FRS.
 If you return to FRS-covered employment after taking a distribution (effective for reemployed service on or after July 1, 2017), you are considered a "reemployed retiree" or "renewed member."
-As a reemployed Investment Plan retiree, you are required to participate in the Investment Plan, unless you are reemployed in a position eligible to participate in the State University System Optional Retirement Program (SUSORP) or State Community College System Optional Retirement Program (SCCSORP).
+As a reemployed Investment Plan retiree, participation in the Investment Plan is mandatory, unless you are reemployed in a position eligible to participate in the State University System Optional Retirement Program (SUSORP) or State Community College System Optional Retirement Program (SCCSORP).

 If You Change Employers

 Under the Investment Plan, if you leave FRS-covered employment after vesting and go to a non-FRS employer, you can choose to leave your

 account invested in the Plan.
 There, it will continue to earn market returns until you begin to draw it down during retirement.
 You may